lessonfuse/docs/content/en/docs/LESSONFUSE/Modes.md

    - Users start by selecting a grade level, followed by a subject.
 Subject options are limited to those available for the chosen grade.

 2. **Sub strand Selection**:
    - Lessonfuse automatically selects the strand based on the chosen sub strand.
-In some subjects, like English, a "Mixed Mode" sub strand is available, containing all outcomes and indicators for that subject.
+A "Mixed Mode" sub strand is available, containing all outcomes and indicators for that subject to cater for language subjects

 3. **Outcomes and Indicators**:
    - After selecting the sub strand, users are presented with a set of outcomes and indicators for that sub strand.